 The Neuromechanics Lab focuses on the control and neuromechanical properties of the upper extremity after a central or a peripheral injury, such as a stroke or an amputation.
-Specifically, we focus on the following three research topics regarding the upper extremity neuromuscular system: the neural aspect, the mechanical aspect, and the applied aspect with a focus on rehabilitation.
+Specifically, we focus on the following research topics: the neural control of arm/hand, electric neural activation, and neural rehabilitation.

-Selective haptic sensations elicited through electrical stimulation of the median and ulnar nerves
+Selective haptic sensations elicited through electrical stimulation of the sensory nerves

-Electrically elicited hand grasp patterns: power grasp, single finger flexion, handle grasp, and 3-finger pinch, etc.
+Electrically elicited hand grasp patterns: power grasp, single finger flexion, handle grasp, and 3-finger pinch

 We develop rehabilitative/assistive techniques using wearable robots combined with electrical stimulation to improve arm/hand function (reaching, grasping, and object manipulations) in individuals with neurological disorders.